yurikhan/kitty/docs/protocol-extensions.rst

 Resource limits: Terminal emulators may have a maximum number of extra cursors they allow.
 This number must be at least 256.
+This limit should be exposed via the terminals terminfo database as the numeric property "cursors".
+This key can also be used by applications to detect if the terminal supports extra cursors.